 The next stop is the undisputed symbol of the city, the very famous one Little Mermaid of Copenhagen.
 For those who aren't aware, it is a bronze statue by Edvard Eriksen inspired by the protagonist of the fairy tale of the same name by the Danish writer Hans Christian Andersen.
 It was commissioned in 1909 by Carl Jacobsen, son of the founder of Carlsberg, who had been fascinated by a ballet at the Royal Theater in Copenhagen, which represented the fairy tale of the Little Mermaid on stage.
 The sculpture is located on a rock on the Langelinie riverfront, at the entrance to the port of Copenhagen.
 With her gaze turned towards the sea, the Little Mermaid scans the horizon, awaiting the hopeful arrival of her Prince Charming.

-However, we also want to dedicate some time to her less famous but equally beautiful sister, La Genetically Modified Little Mermaid.
+However, we also want to dedicate some time to her less famous but equally beautiful sister, the Genetically Modified Little Mermaid.
 It is a work by the artist Bjørn Nørgaard, created for the Danish pavilion at the Hanover World Expo in 2000.
 In 2006, however, it was decided to place it on a small island on the surface of the water in a new square next door at one of the old warehouses in the port of Copenhagen, 'Dahlerups Pakhus'.
 It is part of a group of sculptures called 'The Genetically Modified Paradise'.

 This second day has also come to an end and we are heading towards Nyhavn, the ancient port of Copenhagen.
 The central point of the city's tourism, it is already animated in the afternoon by the lights of the cafés and clubs of all kinds and warmed by the heat of the mushrooms on their terraces.
 We stop to drink something hot and thanks to the dim light of the candles, the smell of cinnamon, a little glogg (the local mulled wine) and sweet background music we discover and become familiar with theHygge, a sentiment so loved by the Danes.